-That may not sound great.
-But a bendier Edmonds might not have proved such a disappointment in Miami.
+That may not sound great, but think about a bendier 2020-21 era Edmonds with the Cardinals.
+Not the disappointment in Miami.

 There is still upside to Spears, and he can be an attractive option in rookie drafts.
 The biggest question will be whether he's worth paying what it'll cost to get him.

 Especially when you consider he's torn the same ACL twice before turning pro.

 In short: Spears is good, but don't reach for him in rookie drafts.